blcxtranslations/blcx/_translated/chapter-0052.md

 The Red Silk grass was a very rare and precious herb in the secular world, but in the cultivation world, it was a very common herb.
 It was also required to concoct Purified Essence pills.
 The sect had special herbal gardens, which meant that it would be very easy to find it there.

 It was also recorded in the book that the Red Silk grass had different grades.
-The regular ones can be used to concoct Purified Essence pills, mid-grades for Foundation Building pills, and the best could be used to concoct Spiritual Return pills, which are pulls for Core Formation cultivators.
+The regular ones can be used to concoct Purified Essence pills, mid-grades for Foundation Establishment pills, and the best could be used to concoct Spiritual Return pills, which are pulls for Core Formation cultivators.

 What a joke.
 The materials used in pills for the Core Formation stage, it was obvious that it would be very precious.
 There was not way that he could be able to acquire it.